 Creating an affiliate program can be a lengthy process that involves several technical elements.
 Start by studying the market and understanding what your competitors are doing.
 Affiliate marketing involves asking people to sell on your behalf.
 An affiliate program will work well only if there’s more demand for your product.

 It is best that you concentrate on products that sell well.
-However, there’s no harm in including unpopular products in the program as the success of your affiliate marketing campaign could boost sales of all items.
+However, there’s no harm in including products that are not so popular in the program as the success of your campaign could boost sales of all items.

-Learn what other businesses are doing in your niche and how popular they are.
+Learn what others are doing in your niche and how popular they are.
 A Google search may be enough to get answers to your questions.
 Search using these keywords:

 - “Competition name” affiliate program